All Episodes

 No, no.

-The president of the United States will not permit the insurance companies to sell substandard plans to new customers.
+The President of the United States will not permit the insurance companies to sell substandard plans to new customers.

-He also says the regime says that the Upton bill omits coverage for people with pre-existing conditions, and are you ready for this?
+He also says the regime says that the Upton bill omits coverage for people with pre-existing conditions.

 The president says he's vetoing the bill.

-This is the biggie, because the Upton bill charges women more than men.
+And this is the biggie, because the Upton bill charges women more than men.

 That's what he says.